argoproj/argo-rollouts/docs/features/analysis.md

 ## NewRelic Metrics

-A [New Relic](https://newrelic.com/) NRQL query can be used to obtain measurements for analysis.
+A [New Relic](https://newrelic.com/) query using [NRQL](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/introduction-nrql-new-relics-query-language) can be used to obtain measurements for analysis.

 ```yaml
 apiVersion: argoproj.io/v1alpha1